ChartIQ/chartiq-react-app/chartiq-react-components/README.md

 ## Basic Customization

 Chart components accept two basic props, config and resources, that allow them to be customized.
 The config describes how the chart should be set up, what addOns and plug-ins should be enabled, hotkeys, and more.
-Typically the config describes the structure of the chart and its loaded features.
 Resources are passed to the chart and contain utilities that the chart should use, such as a quoteFeed or a storage constructor.

 > While the chart config prop is merged onto the default chart configuration, resources are not merged.
 If you pass in resources to a component, then it will not use the default resources provided in the example.